0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 }
 ```

-#### Statistics

 ## The filter manager
-The filter manager provides a level of abstraction allowing driver developers to invest more time into the actual logic of the filter rather than writing a body of "boiler plate" code - speaking of boiler plate code , writing a legacy file-system filter driver that ** does nothing ** can take up to nearly 6,000 lines of code. <br/>
+The filter manager provides a level of abstraction allowing driver developers to invest more time into the actual logic of the filter rather than writing a body of "boiler plate" code.<br/> Speaking of boiler plate code , writing a legacy file-system filter driver that really **does nothing** can take up to nearly 6,000 lines of code. <br/>
-The filter manager is essentially a comprehensive “framework” for writing file system filter drivers.<br/> The framework provides the one legacy file system filter driver necessary in the system (fltmgr.sys). <br/>
+The filter manager is essentially a comprehensive “framework” for writing file system filter drivers.
+The framework provides the one legacy file system filter driver necessary in the system (fltmgr.sys), and as I/O requests arrive at the filter  manager legacy filter device object, it invokes the registered minifilters using a call out model.<br/>
-As I/O requests arrive at the filter  manager legacy filter Device Object, filter manager calls the minifilters using a call out model.<br/> After each minifilter processes the request, the filter manager then calls through to the next device object in the device stack. <br />
+After each minifilter processes the request, the filter manager then calls through to the next device object in the device stack , if any.<br/>
-It's important to note that easy to write does not mean easy to design , which remains a fairly complex task with minifilters, of course - depending on the minifilter's task.
+It's important to note that easy to write does not mean easy to design , which remains a fairly complex task with minifilters, of course - depending on the minifilter's task in hand...
 Nevertheless it makes it possible to go from design to a working filter in weeks rather than months, which is great. <br />

 ## Filtering file-system opertions